m-amir-gomaa/m-amir-gomaa/README.md

 # 💫 About Me:
-I am preparing for an IT job, working Network+, Security+. <br>I'm currently studying Rust for embedded systems and preparing for a degree in Mechatronics in Germany.
+I am preparing for an IT job, working on Network+, Security+. <br>I'm currently studying Rust for embedded systems and preparing for a degree in Mechatronics in Germany.

 # 💻 Tech Stack: